practicaldsc/fa24/next.md

 ### Enrollment Logistics

-If you'd like to enroll in the course, sign up for EECS 398 (LEC 002 or LEC 003) and (DIS 021, 022, 023, or 024).
+If you'd like to enroll in the course, sign up for EECS 398 lecture (LEC 002 or LEC 003) and discussion (DIS 021, 022, 023, or 024).

-There is only one live, in-person lecture, from **MW 3-4:30 in 1670 BBB** (as is listed for LEC 002), and lecture attendance is not required.
+There is only one live, in-person lecture, **Monday and Wednesday 3-4:30PM in 1670 BBB** (as is listed for LEC 002), and lecture attendance is not required.
 All students, regardless of section, will have access to lecture recordings.
 Students can also attend the in-person lectures, space permitting on the day of the attendance.
 Usually, enough students consume material remotely that we don't anticipate in-person space to be a bottleneck for anyone wishing to attend the class in-person.

-In-person discussion attendance will be required, make sure you can attend your enrolled discussion section.
+In-person discussion attendance will be required: make sure you can attend your enrolled discussion section.

 Office hours will largely be in-person, but there will be some remote options as well.

 ---

-### Testimonies
+### Testimonials

 The following quotes are by students who are currently in the course.
 They were submitted anonymously and have not been edited.